3 Days in Quiberon

+3 Days in Quiberon (3 Tage in Quiberon) is a 2018 drama film written and directed by Emily Atef, based on an idea by Denis Poncet.
+It is an international co-production between Germany, Austria, and France.
+It stars Marie Bäumer as famous actress Romy Schneider, with Birgit Minichmayr, Charly Hübner, Robert Gwisdek, and Denis Lavant in supporting roles.
+It focuses on three days during the last year of Schneider's life.

+The film had its world premiere at the 68th Berlin International Film Festival on 19 February 2018, and was released in Germany on 12 April 2018, by Prokino Filmverleih.
+It received positive reviews from critics, who mostly praised Atef's direction and the performances of the cast.
+It earned ten nominations at the 68th German Film Awards, winning in seven categories: Best Film, Best Director, Best Actress (for Bäumer), Best Supporting Actress (for Minichmayr), Best Supporting Actor (for Gwisdek), Best Cinematography, and Best Score.
+At the 31st European Film Awards, Bäumer was nominated for Best Actress, while Christoph M. Kaiser and Julian Maas won Best Composer.

 Plot

 In 1981 at a spa in Quiberon, the celebrated actress Romy Schneider is undergoing a cure.
 Ignoring the strict regime, she largely exists on tobacco, alcohol, and tranquillisers.
 Hilde, an old friend from Vienna, comes to spend a couple of days with her and she is also visited by another old friend, the photographer Robert Lebeck.
 He brings a journalist, Michael Jürgs, to whom Romy has agreed to give an in-depth interview for the German magazine Stern.

 Michael does not attempt to ingratiate himself or first win her confidence but in a clinical way probes with continually penetrating questions.
-Their sessions take on the air of a Catholic confessional or a psychiatrist's consulting room, for Romy seems ready to be open and to put on record much about of her life.
+Their sessions take on the air of a Catholic confessional or a psychiatrist's consulting room, for Romy seems ready to be open and to put on record much about her life.
 Indeed, both Hilde and Robert at different times try to protect her from going too far.

 Romy says her main worry is the constant pressure of film work and her resulting absence from the lives of her children.
 After the interviews are over, she dances for joy on the rocks and breaks her ankle.
 Unable to work, she is confined to her Paris flat with her little daughter when Robert brings the proofs of the interview for her to approve.
 She makes virtually no changes, accepting that Michael had captured a true picture of her.